 Inspect he condition of corner plates and center nut.
 Check the function of the center bolt.
+Check tightening of self locking nuts on corner plates (if fitted).

 Composite seat:

 With the upholstery removed as possible inspect the seat.
 Pay particular attention to the area near the bolts.
 Minor surface wear such as scratches are acceptable, but not delamination or cracks exposing the glassfibre.